 Typically, someone with a dropshipping business will source products from a third-party provider.
 This provider could be anywhere in the world.
 China is very popular as a third-party provider with services like aliexpress dropshipping and Alibaba dropshipping.
 They allow sellers to purchase products at wholesale prices; then, they send the products directly to the customer or a 3pl warehouse where they can be packed and shipped (like Selazar).
 In essence, the seller will work as an intermediary between the supplier and the customer.
 The third-party product provider is happy because they made money.
 The seller is happy because they made a sale, and the customer is satisfied because they received the product they ordered.

-There are many dropshipping website resources such as Shopify dropshipping and Woo Commerce to assist with the entire dropshipping process.
-They help to facilitate this process by providing easy to use website templates, as well as plugins that integrate with third-party product providers.
-Sellers can easily advertise the products they want from abroad (or domestic) and then send them to their online customers.
+There are many dropshipping website resources, such as Shopify dropshipping and Woo Commerce, to assist with the entire dropshipping process.
+They help to facilitate this process by providing easy-to-use website templates, as well as plugins that integrate with third-party product providers.
+Sellers can easily advertise the products they want from abroad (or domestically) and then send them to their online customers.

 Sending parcels abroad: What you need to know

-When you start looking into sending parcels abroad, you will want to make sure you are prepared for everything involved — things such as commodity codes, customs, and tariffs.
+When you start looking into sending parcels abroad, you will want to ensure you are prepared for everything involved, such as commodity codes, customs, and tariffs.
 Let’s discuss this in more detail.

 Every different country you ship to will have customs clearance that needs specific forms.
 Customs forms are a way of declaring the contents of your shipment(s).
-It’s crucial to have all the details filled out correctly, or it could cause delays or even returns.
-You want to have all relevant information on your customs forms such as: Name and address of the sender, complete address and name or customer, item descriptions, the quantity of Items, weight and dimensions of items.
-Ahead of time, you also need to investigate commodity codes for your products.
+Having all the details filled out correctly is crucial, or it could cause delays or even returns.
+You want to have all relevant information on your customs forms, such as: Name and address of the sender, the complete address and name of the customer, item descriptions, the number of items, and the weight and dimensions of items.
+You also need to investigate commodity codes for your products ahead of time.
 Product listing pages and alignment between displayed and provided information is also being considered by Customs Agents in recent times.

 For international shipping, commodity codes are administered by different government organizations.
-They will be a sequence of numbers made up of six, eight, or ten digits – dependant on the country.
-You need these codes, whether importing or exporting goods to a country.
-They detail the type of products that are being moved as well as determine what tariffs will be assigned to it, if any.
+They will be a sequence of numbers made up of six, eight, or ten digits – depending on the country.
+You need these codes whether importing or exporting goods to a country.
+They detail the type of products being moved and determine what tariffs will be assigned to it if any.